wiesnerfriedman/FIT_FecalContamination/README.txt

 MATLAB Toolboxes that are needed to run the code:
 1) Optimization Toolbox
 2) Global Optimization Toolbox
+3) Bioinformatics Toolbox

-Also, I will note here that these functions have been run in MATLAB 2020b.
+Also, I will note here that these functions have been tested in MATLAB version 2020b and up.

+Different versions of this code:
+### version01 included the following functions
+coord2dist.m
+FindExample.m
+FindSitesonNetwork.m
+GORFtinypartv2.m
+InformExample.m
+KewauneeObjectiveFunction1.m
+KewauneeObjFunLoad.m
+KewauneePenaltyFunction1.m
+KewauneePenaltyFunction2.m
+KewRoadDistanceMatrix.m
+PrecipitationObjectiveFunctionV2.m
+ReliabilityScore.m
+RunPaperResults.m
+sectionedcoord2dist.m
+sedc2.m
+sedc3.m
+sedc4.m
+SEDCparamOptim.m

+### version02
+The file name being called to run the core functions was changed to "FITBacteroides.mat" for...
+FindExample.m
+InformExample.m
+RunPaperResults.m

+The following code was missing and was added:
+CVlinmdl2.m
+randinterval.m

+It was noted that the following MATLAB Toolboxes were required to run the code:
+1) Optimization Toolbox
+2) Global Optimization Toolbox

+### version03
+The following code was missing and was added:
+KewauneeSEDCresults.m

+It was noted that the following MATLAB Toolboxes were required to run the code:
+1) Bioinformatics Toolbox